hashicorp/consul/website/source/docs/connect/index.html.md

 regardless of the underlying network, so Connect works with physical networks, cloud networks, software-defined networks, cross-cloud, and more.

--> **Beta:** Connect was introduced in Consul 1.2 and should be considered beta quality.
-We're working hard to quickly address any reported bugs and we hope to be remove the beta tag before the end of 2018.

 ## How it Works

 The core of Connect is based on [mutual TLS](https://en.wikipedia.org/wiki/Mutual_authentication).